solidusjs/solidus-site-template/README.md

 ...
 ```

 All of a site's views can be accessed client-side as **JavaScript Templates**.
-Since views are just [Handlebars.js](http://handlebarsjs.com/) templates, all you need to do is include Handlebars, include your templates, and use them.
+These views are compiled as [Handlebars.js](http://handlebarsjs.com/) templates *and* partials.
 Javascript templates, along with anything else solidus makes available client-side, is on the `solidus` namespace.
-Here's a quick example of how it works:
+Here's a quick example of how it works (assuming we have a view at `/views/kitties/index.hbs`):

 `index.hbs`
 ```html